ryndrb/dota2bot/README.md

 # Dota 2 Bot Script

 This is a Dota 2 Bot Script based off of Beginner:AI by (dota2jmz@163.com).
-Some changes are based upon other existing bot scripts; personal use mostly; adding heroes.
+Some changes are based upon other existing bot scripts; personal use mostly.
 Trying to get use to the API and code base.
 Just trying to alleviate cheesiness and make bots movement more organic and objective base.
 It's a work in progress.

-Might want to scale Push desire with core networths so that bots farm more and increase their CS (though my vscript Buff alleviate this).
-Also, evasion/damage reduction/aura items are just too good in bots games (since itemization isn't dynamic), so it's still lineup dependent.
+Evasion/damage reduction/aura items are just too good in bots games (since itemization isn't dynamic).
+It's also still very lineup dependent on how well they'll perform.

 Worth noting that I also use a vscript to improve the bots GPM and XPM (AP only), and also have them able to get neutral items (Check Buff).